TranThienDat-Nguyen/3D-VisualTracking/README.md

  - Download the datasets:
     - CMC datasets (CMC1, CMC2, CMC3, CMC4, CMC5) can be download from [MEGA CLOUD, NZ](https://mega.nz/file/LKxAyZiT#wa-aMQmgk9guNkjj1olaPeUf-LgPS5P9iYBmZSLFnp8).
     - WILDTRACK dataset is available  [EPFL CVLAB](https://www.epfl.ch/labs/cvlab/data/data-wildtrack/).
-- Place the downloaded data into the following folder structure
+- Create a `data` folder and place the downloaded data in there using the following structure
     ```
     |-- source code
     |   |-- data